BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

     - `cod`: This is an **option** of the objective `fish`.
 It defines which item you have to fish.
     - `3`: This is another **option**.
 It defines the amount to fish.
     - `notify`: This is a general argument for most objectives.
 It enables a notification when the player progresses the objective.
-    - `hookLocation:100;50;100;world`: This **option** defines where the hook of the fishing rod must be located.
+    - `hookLocation:100;63;100;world`: This **option** defines where the hook of the fishing rod must be located.
 Only fish that are fished in this specific area are counted by the objective.
+You must adjust this to your world!
     - `range:20`: If you use the hook location you also have to define the range **option**.
 This is the range around the hook location coordinate where fished things are still counted.
     - `events:caughtAllFish`: This is not an option of the fish objective but a general objective argument.
 The defined event(s)